-- Lastly make sure to not overload your generator at all times because as your carburetor ages it will collect dirt and debris and only use your generator if you have to.
+- Lastly make sure to not overload your generator at all times because as your carburetor ages, it will collect dirt and debris only use your generator if you have to.

-Hopefully, these useful tips, steps, and guidelines will help you save up on a ton of fuel in the long run and help you calibrate your carburetor accurately.
+Hopefully, these useful tips, steps, and guidelines will help you save a ton of fuel in the long run and help you calibrate your carburetor accurately.